percona/pmm-doc/docs/get-started/query-analytics.md

     ```
     CREATE USER pmm WITH SUPERUSER ENCRYPTED PASSWORD 'USERNAME';
     ```
-    where USERNAME should be replaced by your user.
+    where `USERNAME` should be replaced by the user.

 ## Query Analytics for MongoDB